 WEIGHT: 9 to 16 pounds

-Physical Characteristics: Compact and solid, carrying good weight; the long, dense, double coat may be nearly any color, most commonly in black, white, blue, gold, liver, or combinations
+COAT AND COLOR: Long double coat in nearly any color, most commonly in black, white, blue, gold, liver, or combinations